Hereditary Society Community of the United States of America: Activities

 The website and subsequent social media platforms provide a broad outreach to the community.
-Additionally, HSC actively engages collaboration between numerous diverse lineage societies, coordinating a cohesive annual schedule of meetings.
+HSC also collaborates with numerous diverse lineage societies, coordinating an annual schedule of meetings.
 It also provides public access to a clearing house for accurately vetted contact and membership information, as well as a historical record of the insignia and regalia associated with the many groups within the community.

-Notably, HSC and approximately 90 lineage societies hold annual board and membership meetings in Washington, D.C., each year in April.
+HSC and approximately 90 lineage societies hold annual board and membership meetings in Washington, D.C., each year in April.
 Since 2002, HSC has assisted with coordinating those meetings, providing guidance, and a highly trafficked calendar of events.
 This annual meeting period is called the 'Hereditary Fortnight', although it extends for three weeks from start to finish.
 The events of the Hereditary Fortnight have grown over time and were initially anchored around the annual meeting of the National Society Daughters of the American Revolution.
-In the 1940s, the DAR moved its annual meetings, at Constitution Hall, to July, while the smaller lineage societies, in gradually increasing numbers, continued to meet in April in the ensuing decades to the present day.
+In the 1940s, the DAR moved its annual meetings held at Constitution Hall to July, while the smaller lineage societies, in gradually increasing numbers, continued to meet in April in the ensuing decades to the present day.

-HSC meets annually in Washington, D.C., during the Hereditary Fortnight, at a formal (white tie) gala event.
+During the Hereditary Fortnight, HSC meets at a formal (white tie) gala event.
 The evening allows officers from numerous lineage societies to meet together.
 Past venues have included the Willard, Anderson House, Cosmos Club, and, for the first eleven years of HSC's existence, the old Washington Club.
 Four to six prominent lineage societies leaders are recognized as Honorary Members of HSC at those gala functions.
 Each Honorary Member receives a perpetual listing on the website and a coveted HSC plaque, honoring their efforts.
 A retiring President General of the Society of the Cincinnati; a retiring President General of the National Society Daughters of the American Revolution; and a retiring President of the National Gavel Society, (if choosing to join the Council when eligible), as well as any recent, posthumous HSC Board member, are automatically elected to the Class for the year in which they retire or decease, in addition to the standard Honorary Members inducted that year.
 In determining prospective Honorary Members, the Council considers society leadership, membership, service, tenure, personal character, and life-long accomplishments.

 In recent years, HSC has expanded its online presence to include two social media forums to accommodate real-time interaction between lineage society members from over 300 organizations.
 In 2020 and 2021, during the COVID-19 pandemic, HSC planned, coordinated, and hosted multiple live online discussions regarding the risks associated with the continuity of the Hereditary Fortnight, during the pandemic.